LucasLWH/MS2_Trainer/README.md

 # MS2_Trainer
-Training Program for Machine Components
+Training Program to help in memorization for Machine Components Assessment